mr-aydemir/wordle_helper/readme.md

 # This is Wordle Solver,
 You can get hints from this application to solve the Wordle word.
-Just type a word and select your typed word character colors.
+Just type a word and select your typed word's letters colors.

 # How does it work?
-Enter the word that you entered in Wordle than select word letters colors.
+Enter the word that you entered in Wordle and than select word letters colors.

 ## lets understand colors means.
-Orange means contains this letter, but not suitable for this index.
+Orange state means, the word contains this letter, but not suitable for this index. (index: position of the letter in the word)
-Green mean contains this letter, and suitable for this index.
+Green state means, word contains this letter, and suitable for this index.
-Grey means, it doesn't contains letter.
+Grey means, word doesn't contains this letter.

 Then, Application filters Word List based your choices.